kshutkin/rollup-extras/plugin-externals/README.md

 Default: `id.includes('node_modules') || isBuiltinModule(id) || isOutsideProjectDirectory(id, importer)`

-Receives in `external` argument result of default function.
+Receives the result of the default function in the `external` argument.

 ## Configuration